fasrc/puppet-lnet/README.md

 ## Overview

-This module manages the Lustre LNET service by starting the service itself and managing the `lnet.conf`.
+This module manages the Lustre LNET service by starting the service itself.
 This has been tested for Lustre 2.10.3 and Puppet 3.

 ## Module Description